translate/pootle/docs/server/fabric_commands.rst

 - Sets up the configuration for the ``production`` environment in Fabric settings

-.. note:: This commands is useless unless it is called before another command or commands.
+.. note:: This command is useless unless it is called before another command or commands.

 Examples: